Jun-shen/homework/03_data-comm_infor-basis.md

 - Expected value: probability weighted average.

 # Information basis
-- A communication system is arm to transmit information.
+- A communication system arm to transmit information from source to receiver.
 Each message conveys some information; some information conveys more information than other.
-- The amount of information is the time of the message transmission, therefore we use shorter code to for larger probability messages.
+- The amount of information is the time of the message transmission, larger information spend more time to transfer.
 - The amount of information depends on the probability of occurrence of the event.

        EX: